-We had an in-depth conversation in last week's SEMrushchat, and the information shared could help small business owners, marketers, and agencies.
-Our guest, Tim Capper, and our community shared recommendations on tools to find marketing gaps, marketing advantages small businesses have, local search strategies, schema, and keywords that small brands can target that big brands can't.
+We had an in-depth conversation in last week's Semrushchat, and the information shared could help small business owners, marketers, and agencies.
+Our guest, Tim Capper, and our community shared recommendations on the following questions:

 There were so many useful tips and strategies shared.
 We tried to choose the tweets that offered a variety of insights for our readers, and you can read them below.